Ridreb05/Ridreb05/README.md

 - Building at [@indiminds-tech](https://github.com/indiminds-tech)
 - Exploring decentralized apps, on-chain governance, and DeFi
 - Working with ML and AI agents
-- Sharing what I learn along the way
+- Sharing what I learn along the way.

 ## Tech Stack